Moving From NY to LA

 What Does Moving From NYC to LA cost?

-According to the US Department of Transportation, based on reports from consumers, moving from NY to LA costs between $2500 and $7300 when taking help from a professional mover.
+According to the US Department of Transportation, based on reports from consumers, moving from NYC to LA costs between $2500 and $7300 when taking help from a professional mover.
 That’s a pretty wide range, and factors impacting the price include:

 - home size